Ruchis356/Gruppeprosjekt/Notater/tasklist.md

     return df

-4. Use list comprehensions to simplify some code?
+3. Use list comprehensions to simplify some code?

 Instead of a for loop:
 zero_indices = [index for index in df.index if df.loc[index, col] == 0]

+Look for other opportunities to replace loops with list comprehensions (e.g., when creating lists or filtering data)

-5. pandasql to manipulate data with SQL-like queries?
+4. pandasql to manipulate data with SQL-like queries?

 from pandasql import sqldf
 pysqldf = lambda q: sqldf(q, globals())